ewencai/GIFtoolsCookbook/content/AtoZ/gravity/gravityInversion.rst

         - :ref:`Create a mesh from the survey data <AtoZGrav_Forward_Mesh>`
         - :ref:`Create an active cells model and a synthetic geological model from topography and surface mapping <AtoZGrav_Forward_Model>`

+.. tip:: - Steps (without links) are also included with the download
+         - Requires at least `GIFtools version 2.1.3 (Oct 2017) <https://gif.eos.ubc.ca/GIFtools/downloads2#Installation>`_

 Assign Uncertainties and Set I/O Headers
 ----------------------------------------